Help is here: Set aside time for these activities to ignite your child’s interest in learning mother tongue language

 Attend a live panel discussion with Education Minister

-Tune in to the opening ceremony on Aug 28, where a panel discussion will be taking place at 11am, happening live at the Suntec City Convention Centre.
+Tune in to the opening ceremony on the MTLS website on Aug 28, where a live panel discussion will be taking place at 11am.

-The session will feature a panel of distinguished members including Education Minister Mr Chan Chun Sing, Mr Anbarasu Rajendran (Chief Executive Officer of Singapore Indian Development Association) and Madam Kunawathyammal d/o Kaliannan (Senior Teaching Fellow at National Institute of Education).
-Through this panel discussion, you will be able to gain insights on what it takes to spark your child’s interest in learning their mother tongue, both in school and at home.
+The session will feature a panel of distinguished members including Education Minister Mr Chan Chun Sing, Mr Anbarasu Rajendran (Chief Executive Officer of Singapore Indian Development Association) and Mdm Iryamaya binti Amin (recipient of the 2020 Outstanding Pre-school Mother Tongue Language Teacher Award).
+Through this panel discussion, you will be able to gain insights on what it takes to spark your child’s interest in learning mother tongue languages, both in school and at home.

 Participate in sharing sessions by experts, celebrity parents